wildmountainfarms/solarthing/README.md

 ### Legacy
 [The perl script](helloworld.pl) is a legacy program.
 It was the program that started solarthing.
 After learning perl for a day.
 I went straight back to Java, which I am more familiar with.

+### TODO
+* Figure out how to use https://emoncms.org/ to graph data